 The data that was feeding the model came from very disparate sources.
-They accessed data from the European Union, NOAH, the National Weather Service, FEMA, and the Army Corps of Engineers.
-This data was stored in various formats that required massive cleansing prior to blending, and creation of indices between the data set.
+They accessed data from the European Union, NOAA, the National Weather Service, FEMA, and the Army Corps of Engineers.
+This data was stored in various formats that required cleansing prior to blending, and creation of indices between the data set.
 Alteryx was used for all of these tasks.

 Describe your working solution

-FEMA ultimately decided to use the Boosted Regression Decision Tree model in Alteryx.
-The Forensic Engineering Team loved the output from this model as it showed all the variables and which ones were the most important.
-The most important variable was a super-structure type.
-It determined if the structure was wood or concrete.
-While this was an obvious finding, but it gave the subject-matter experts a lot of confidence in the model.
+Atkins ultimately decided to use the Boosted Regression Decision Tree model in Alteryx.
+The Engineering Team loved the output from this model as it showed all the variables and which ones were the most important.
+While many variables were obvious, like building type and roof type, others were less expected.
+The team could see the relationships between the variables and gather more data if new factors were discovered.

 As they got deeper into the analysis, they started to see things that were not quite as intuitive.
 For example, they noticed the areas that were oriented northeast and northwest on ridge-lines got a lot more damage.
-The FEMA engineers knew that there were effects from the mountains.
-That's a well-known thing in forensic engineering, however, it would have been almost impossible to quantify given the time available.
+The Atkins engineers knew that there were effects from the mountains.
+That's a well-known factor in wind engineering, however, it would have been almost impossible to quantify given the time available.
 The model did a great job of illustrating that information.